 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-This follows a veteran musher's revelation that she believes that some trainers—including those at Seavey's kennels—have killed "hundreds on top of hundreds or more dogs" because they were deemed slow or otherwise unfit for races.
+This followed a veteran musher's revelation that she believes that some trainers—including those at Seavey's kennels—have killed "hundreds on top of hundreds or more dogs" because they were deemed slow or otherwise unfit for races.
 She wrote, "Sadly, this has been going on in the family 'dynasty' for decades."

 The Iditarod's nearly 1,000-mile course requires dogs to run about 100 miles a day for around 10 days, with very little rest.
 They're subjected to biting winds, blinding snowstorms, and subzero temperatures.
 Their feet may become bruised, bloodied, cut by ice, and just plain worn out because of the vast distances that they're forced to cover.
 Many pull muscles, incur stress fractures, or are afflicted with diarrhea, dehydration, intestinal viruses, pneumonia, or bleeding stomach ulcers.
 Some have frozen to death, and others have been strangled by towlines, trampled by moose, or hit by snowmobiles or sleds.
 Up to half of the dogs who start the race don't finish.